ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Practiced with React Router Patters.

 **Thoughts:** Learned different methods for routing such as passing single or multiple parameters in the url, including search form, redirect component and the difference between redirect component and history.push while routing.

+### Day 21: May 27th, 2020

+**Today's Progress**: Created a dog description app to practice react router exercise.

+**Thoughts:** Implemented various route components such as navlink, route, link, redirect etc. Made the app more responsive with css styles.